brianhouse/art_and_code/units/7_recursion/lecture.md

     # stuff happens
 ```

 So far, this has come in handy for organizing our code (such as with nonlinearity).
-However, we know from using pre-built functions that Processing and Python provide us that functions can take *arguments*, ie, parameters that change what the function does.
+However, we know from using pre-built functions that Processing and Python provide us that functions can take *arguments*, ie, arguments that change what the function does.
 From the dimensions of a rectangle to the name of a file to load, functions with arguments open up the possibility of abstracting code to work on varied input.

 Essentially, arguments are just another form of variable.
 When you declare the function, you list a series of variables names within the parentheses.
 You can then use these variables within the body of the function.
 When calling the function, whatever numbers, strings, lists, or variables you put in the parentheses will subsequently provide the values for these variables: